MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-gbr-mtd-vat-integration.md

 -   **Dynamics 365 for Finance and Operations** – to interoperate with **production** HMRC web service
 -   **Sandbox HMRC** – to interoperate with **sandbox** HMRC web service

-For a full description of Electronic messages processing for the UK MTD for VAT, refer to [Appendix 1: Electronic messages setup for MTD for VAT](#appendix-1-electronic-messages-setup-for-mtd-for-vat).
+For more information about predefined setup included into data entities in the package for MTD for VAT, refer to [Appendix 1: Electronic messages setup for MTD for VAT](#appendix-1-electronic-messages-setup-for-mtd-for-vat).

 ## Set up General ledger parameters